chloeli-15/jailbreaking_interp/README.md

 - Similarly, patching at the -1 (":") position restores refusal from layer ~14-15 onward.
 - More interestingly, patching at "." (-6) position almost restores refusal perfectly from layer 12 onward.
 This is surprising - it suggests that certain essential information for refusal is being stored here at this point in the model, which will then be moved to the -1 position.
 What might this information be?

+The above replicates the results from Arditi & Obesco, except their "information shelling point" was "[" (the start of LLaMA's assistant tag [/INST]) instead of "."
+This feels like the same information-moving circuit is being used.

+### Patching individual attention heads

+This is where my results diverge from Arditi & Obesco.